“IT’S nice to hear a Manc accent,” Mark Gill tells me over the phone, with a slightly relieved voice. “It reminds me of home.”

 It’s about getting through to ordinary folk.
 You don’t often see something positive about Manchester and now Salford is a pseudonym for being rough.
 It’s not the image that wants to be portrayed.

 Despite this, Mark was understandably excited about the prospect for England Is Mine, he seemed to be aware of this history of Manchester.
-He said:

 What I found interesting about The Smiths was that they were celebratory of what was effectively a post-Victorian wasteland.
 I’ve tried to work with that, the whole film is that palette.